graveja0/health-care-markets/README.md

-3. In Scenario 2 we also accurately capture the fact that Area B had no change in the underlying competitiveness–the introduction of Hospital H3 did not affect admissions at H2, as we correspondingly see no change in our HHI measure.
+3. In Scenario 2 we also accurately capture the fact that Area B had no change in the underlying competitiveness–the introduction of hospital H3 did not affect admissions at H2, as we correspondingly see no change in our HHI measure.

 It’s worth noting that the population flow method is also more robust to